A brief note on submodular optimization: Two variants of the greedy method

 \section{Two variants of the greedy method}

-The greedy approach, while simple, can still become prohibitive as the cardinality of $V$ grows.
+The greedy approach, while simple, can become prohibitive as the cardinality of $V$ grows.
 This is especially the case in problems of optimal sensor placement where each evaluation of $f$ might be expensive.
 Over the years, several variants of the greedy approach have been proposed to accelerate computations.
-In this section, we discuss two such approaches: the lazy greedy and the stochastic greedy.
+Here, we discuss two such approaches: the lazy greedy and the stochastic greedy.